stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

 Yeah.
 I mean, eh, actually, yeah.
-To be honest, Halo is a reasonably seminal work, I suppose.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Bryn laughs]__

-*(getting quieter, kind of speaking to himself)* And actually, probably quite influential in science fiction, despite being very derivative, but all science fiction is kind of derivative in certain ways.
+To be honest, Halo is a reasonably seminal work, I suppose. __[Bryn laughs]__ *(getting quieter, kind of speaking to himself)* And actually, probably quite influential in science fiction, despite being very derivative, but all science fiction is kind of derivative in certain ways.

 #### TIM